0

 Pirongia is a perfect maunga for building tracks, being an old volcano covered in mostly native bush, which makes for a great riding environment.
 However it does have one downside, rich and thick volcanic soils that don’t drain well turning flat sections of track to mud in winter.
-To make the park a year-round riding destination, the club has for the past couple of years been using an e-barrow, funded by Ground Effect in 2019, to get rock into the places it's needed.
+To make the park a year-round riding destination, the club has taken to using e-barrows, funded by Ground Effect in 2019 and 2022, to get rock into the places it's needed.
 When that place is almost 1km into a grade 4 track you either want to be built like Arnie Schwarzenegger, or have a bit of modern technology on your side.

 Adrian from the club summarised the roll out of the first barrow in 2019 for us: